G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/RDS.md

         </big></big></b>
     </summary>

-**Шифрование в RDS:**
+**RDS encryption:**
-- Шифрование в состоянии покоя
+- Encryption at rest
-- Возможность шифрования мастер-реплик и реплик чтения с помощью AWS KMS — шифрование AES-256.
+- Ability to encrypt master and read replicas using AWS KMS - AES-256 encryption.
-- Шифрование должно быть определено во время запуска. (При создании выбираем шифруем или нет)
+- Encryption must be defined at startup time.
+(When creating, choose whether to encrypt or not)
-- Если мастер не зашифрован, реплики чтения не могут быть зашифрованы.
+- If the master is not encrypted, read replicas cannot be encrypted.
-- Прозрачное шифрование данных (Transparent Data Encryption TDE) доступно для Oracle и SQL Server.
+- Transparent Data Encryption TDE is available for Oracle and SQL Server.
-  (Это специальный метод шифрования продуктов от microsoft)
+  (This is a special encryption method for Microsoft products)

-**Шифрование в полете**
+**In-flight encryption**
-- SSL-сертификаты для шифрования данных в RDS во время полета
+- SSL certificates for RDS data encryption during flight
-- Предоставить параметры SSL с доверенным сертификатом при подключении к базе данных.
+- Provide SSL options with a trusted certificate when connecting to the database.
-- Для принудительного использования SSL:
+- To force the use of SSL:
-  - PostgreSQL: rds.force_ssl=1 в консоли AWS RDS (группы параметров).
+  - PostgreSQL: rds.force_ssl=1 in AWS RDS console (parameter groups).
-  - MySQL: внутри БД:
+  - MySQL: inside the database:
     GRANT USAGE ON *.* TO 'mysqluser'@'%' REQUIRE SSL;

-**Операции шифрования RDS**
+**RDS encryption operations**
-- Шифрование резервных копий RDS
+- Encryption of RDS backups
-- Моментальные снимки незашифрованных баз данных RDS не зашифрованы.
+- Snapshots of unencrypted RDS databases are not encrypted.
-- Моментальные снимки зашифрованных баз данных RDS шифруются
+- Snapshots of encrypted RDS databases are encrypted
-- Может копировать снимок в зашифрованный
+- Can copy a snapshot to an encrypted one

-**Чтобы зашифровать, незашифрованную базу данных RDS:**
+**To encrypt an unencrypted RDS database:**
-- Создание моментального снимка незашифрованной базы данных.
+- Create a snapshot of an unencrypted database.
-- Скопируйте снимок, и включите шифрование для снимка.
+- Copy the photo and enable encryption for the photo.
-- Восстановить базу данных из зашифрованного снимка
+- Restore database from encrypted snapshot
-- Перенос приложений в новую базу данных и удаление старой базы данных.
+- Transferring applications to a new database and deleting the old database.

 </details>
 <br>